sysbio-curie/EwingSingleCellDataAnalysis/README.md

 ### Source code used to perform the analysis

 All source codes are located in the 'code' folder.

+NOTE: The compiled version of getools.jar can be downloaded from [http://xfer.curie.fr/get/lXRaiIBdV9B/getools.jar].

 ### Analysis of Patient Derived Xenografts